datastructures-js/priority-queue/README.md

 ```

 ### fromArray
-If the queue is being created from an existing array, and there is no desire to use an extra O(n) space, this static function can turn an array into a priority queue.
+If the queue is being created from an existing array, and there is no desire to use an extra O(n) space, this static function can turn an array into a priority queue in O(n*log(n)) runtime.

 #### PriorityQueue
 ##### TS